Inursites/dgraph-docker/README.md

 # dgraph-docker
-Docker compose with dgraph and ui ratel and tutorials
+Docker compose with dgraph, ui ratel and tutorials